 A trust is a legal contract that gives instructions on how to manage assets and for whom they are manage and can help avoid the lengthy and costly probate process after you or a loved one has passed.
 Trusts can be confusing because there are many different types of trusts, with many different purposes and names.

-Simply put, a trust is a contract or agreement that creates an ownership structure, and legal ownership of any asset you put into a trust is held for the benefit of a designated beneficiary.
-Within the trust document is a written set of rules that determine how, what, when, and where your assets are to be distributed.
+Simply put, a trust is a contract or agreement that creates a legal ownership structure for any asset you put into a trust.
+The trust holds the assets for the benefit of a designated beneficiary.
+Within the trust document is a written set of rules that determine how, what, when, and where our assets are to be distributed

-Revocable Trusts vs. Irrevocable Trusts.
+Revocable Trusts vs. Irrevocable Trusts

 A “revocable trust” is a trust where the trustor, the person who created it, can change any of the terms of the trust, and even cancel it in its entirety at any point during her lifetime.